LucasBehrendt/tech-blog/README.md

 To better plan and understand the development process, an agile approach was taken when implementing features.
 GitHub Projects provides a great way of keeping track of progress made and user stories to develop.
 By creating a project board on a basic kanban template, the development process can be overviewed and tackled in a proficient and time-effective way.
 Each user story was first created, assigned to an Epic and added to the project board, then moved to In Progress as the feature was being developed, and finally to Done.

 Labels were created and assigned to each user story to help keep track of the importance.
 'Must have' labelled user stories have all been finished, 'Should have' labelled user stories were mostly finished, save for one.
-The 'Could Have' labelled user stories were not implemented due to time constrains, but this labelling system provides a valuable way of ensuring that the most important features gets implemented first.
+The 'Could Have' labelled user stories were not implemented due to time constrains, but this labelling system provides a valuable way of ensuring that the most important features get implemented first.

 The distribution of user stories by label are: